betorvs/sensu-opsgenie-handler/README.md

   sensu-opsgenie-handler [flags]

 Flags:
-  -a, --auth string   The OpsGenie V2 API authentication token, use default from OPSGENIE_AUTHTOKEN env var -h, --help          help for sensu-opsgenie-handler -t, --team string   The OpsGenie V2 API Team, use default from OPSGENIE_TEAM env var
+  -a, --auth string             The OpsGenie V2 API authentication token, use default from OPSGENIE_AUTHTOKEN env var -h, --help                    help for sensu-opsgenie-handler -t, --team string             The OpsGenie V2 API Team, use default from OPSGENIE_TEAM env var -w, --withAnnotations string  To parse any annotation to send to OpsGenie inside message field.
+Use                                                OPSGENIE_ANNOTATIONS env var.
+Split them using comma (,).

 ```